Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 curl -F 'firmware=@openwrt-23.05.3-ramips-mt76x8-glinet_gl-mt300n-v2-squashfs-sysupgrade.bin' http://192.168.1.1/

 Do not upload anything in this lab.
-We are verifying mode entry only — flashing is covered in Lab 03 (sysupgrade from a running OS) and Lab 12 (sealed image bake + unattended provisioning).
+You are verifying mode entry only.
+Flashing is covered in Lab 03 (sysupgrade from a running OS) and Lab 12 (sealed image bake plus unattended provisioning).

 Exit recovery: power-cycle the Mango (no button held).
 It will autoboot to OpenWrt normally.
 After it boots, restore NetworkManager control of the Ethernet interface: